javascript-tutorial/en.javascript.info/1-js/05-data-types/09-destructuring-assignment/article.md

 Just like with arrays or function parameters, default values can be any expressions or even function calls.
 They will be evaluated if the value is not provided.

-The code below asks for width, but not about the title.
+The code below asks for width, but not the title.

 ```js run
 let options = {